minoda-lab/universc/CONTRIBUTING.md

   in case somebody is already working on the same thing, or it is something we don't want in universc.
 * Fork the repository, and clone it to the machine you'll work on.
-* We usually build universc on OSX, so the `dev` branch is usally fine on that platform.
+* We usually build UniverSC on OSX, so the `dev` branch is usally fine on that platform.
 It might have problems on other systems.
 If this happens, please open an issue and tell us.
 * Make sure you work on the `dev` branch.